North Carolina launches RenewNC, a single-family housing program in support of Helene recovery

 renewnc.org

-other locations in Boone and Marion
+Other service centers are locations in Boone and Marion.

 RenewNC is administered through the North Carolina Department of Commerce and is funded by a U.S. Department of Housing and Urban Development (HUD) grant.
-For more information, CLICK HERE to view and download the toolkit or visit renewnc.org.
+For more information, CLICK HERE to view and download the toolkit or visit renewnc.org